Hardwood Flooring Cost

 Wood Floor Estimate Variables: Finish & Species

-- imbued with a main component that refers to the smoothness of surface, with choices
+imbued with a main component which refers to the smoothness of surface,

-which it is oft times married to - for example, a 'natural' finish usually implies little
+which it is oft times married to - for example, a 'natural' finish that usually

-or no color staining, like for 'natural maple', the frequent pick among homeowners.
+implies little or no color staining, like for 'natural maple', a frequent

-'Clear' on the other hand, refers to the quality of having little or now knots and imperfections.
+'Clear' on the other hand, refers to the quality of having rare/no

 Another pronounced quality is dimension - the measured thickness (especially for slat flooring, where thickness dominates)